algolia/docsearch/docs/src/run-your-own.md

 ### Running the crawler

-You can run the crawler according to your configuration.

 Running `pipenv shell` will enable your virtual environment.
 From there, you can run one crawl with the following command: